How to become an out-of-network provider

 Filing an out-of-network claim

-One nice part about billing out-of-network is that you no longer have to take care of this for your patients.
+One nice part about billing out-of-network is that you no longer have to take care of claims for your patients.
 However, if you’re selling your practice as one that offers concierge-level service then you may want to make an effort to continue assisting with claims.

-Since you’ll no longer be able to submit claims through your insurer’s portals you’ll likely have to do so by mailing in paper forms.
+Since you’ll no longer be able to submit claims through insurer’s portals you’ll likely have to do so by mailing in paper forms.
 Unfortunately, this can get messy.

 Claim was denied: Sound familiar?